wdamron/arm/INSTRUCTIONS.md

 ## STSETLB

+Atomic bit set on byte in memory, without return: an alias of LDSETB, LDSETAB, LDSETALB, LDSETLB.

 ```
 stsetlb Wd, [Xn|SP]
 ```

 ## STSETLH

+Atomic bit set on halfword in memory, without return: an alias of LDSETH, LDSETAH, LDSETALH, LDSETLH.

 ```
 stsetlh Wd, [Xn|SP]
 ```

 ## STSMAX

+Atomic signed maximum on word or doubleword in memory, without return: an alias of LDSMAX, LDSMAXA, LDSMAXAL, LDSMAXL.

 ```
 stsmax Wd, [Xn|SP]